silverstripe-terraformers/silverstripe-embargo-expiry/README.md

 The expected behaviour is that you can now set an Embargo & Expiry date in each Locale separately from each other, and when those dates pass, the Jobs will publish/un-publish only the record in that Locale.

-**Please be very aware that there is no test coverage for this Extension as Fluent is not an included dependency for this module.
-You will need to cover your own tests if you decide to use this Extension.**

 ## Known Limitations

  * Does not support recurring embargo or expiry schedules